DaVikingCode/react-openlayers/README.md

 # React - OpenLayers

-> Do not try this at home, this is in
+> Do not try this at home, this is made for custom needs and not battle tested.

 This library brings a lightweight abstraction over open layers to allow for simpler usage in a react application.